 Baptist Credit Union was chartered in 1955 as Memorial Hospital Employees Federal Credit Union by employees of the Baptist Memorial Hospital System of San Antonio, Texas.
 The credit union served that field-of-membership exclusively for 25 years.
 In 1982, the name was changed to Health Professions Federal Credit Union, and the field-of-membership was expanded to include physicians of the Bexar County Medical Society and their employees.

 In 1989, the name was again changed to Baptist Federal Credit Union and the field of membership was expanded to include employees of the San Antonio Baptist Association and employees of churches belonging to the San Antonio Baptist Association (SABA).

 During the 1990’s, individual churches that belong to SABA have been added to the field-of-membership so that members of those churches could take advantage of membership in the credit union.

-In the Fall of 2007 Baptist Credit Union applied for a Fraternal Afilliation with the Southern Baptist of Texas Convention and in early 2008 was accepted.
-The SBTC requested and has been accepted in our field-of-membership, making the staff of the SBTC, pastors, staff and members of SBTC churches eligible for membership.
+In the Fall of 2007 Baptist Credit Union applied for a Fraternal Affiliation with the Southern Baptist of Texas Convention and in early 2008 was accepted.
+The SBTC requested and has been accepted in our field-of-membership, making the staff of the SBTC, pastors, staff, and members of SBTC churches eligible for membership.

-During it’s 56 year history, the credit union has grown in membership and assets and now maintains over $28 million dollars in assets and has approximately 7,800 members.
+During its 56 year history, the credit union has grown in membership and assets and now maintains over $33 million dollars in assets and has approximately 7,800 members.
 We are proud of our growth in size and services, and the credit union remains focused on providing its members with superior service every day!